yast/yast.github.io/doc/debugging.md

 http://download.opensuse.org/repositories/devel:/languages:/ruby:/extensions/)
 repositories.

-## Starting the Debugger in Installed system
+## Starting the Debugger in Installed System

 Make sure the Ruby debugger is installed in the system, see the [installation instructions](#installation) above.

+### Using a Keyboard Shortcut

+Package `yast2-ruby-bindings-3.2.2` (and newer) include a keyboard shortcut for starting the debugger directly from running YaST.
+Simply press the `Shift`+`Ctrl`+`Alt`+`D` magic combination in the Qt UI and the Ruby debugger will be started automatically.
+The text mode (Ncurses UI) is currently not supported, use the other solution below.

 ### Starting the Debugger Automatically